slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
 -->

+> *"The world will ask you who you are, and if don't know, the world will tell you."
+-- Carl Jung*

 > *"Don’t be the best.
 Be the only."
 -- Kevin Kelly*

 Nobody can compete with you on being you.
 Most of life is a search for who and what needs you the most.
 Be unique.

+> *"If the title matters to you, you don't belong to a startup."*
+> *"If you want to be part of a great tech company, then you need to be able to sell or build.
+If you don't do either, learn."*
+> *"Creative teams should be colocated.
+The rest of the company can be distributed."*
+> *"There are 7B people in the world. someday, I hope, there will be 7B companies."
+"What feels like play to you and work to others?"
+"Following your genuine intellectual curiosity is a better foundation for a career than following whatever is making money right now."
+"Be the best in the world at what you do.
+Keep redefining what you do until this is true."
+"You get rewarded for unique knowledge, not for effort.
+Effort is required to create unique knowledge."
+"Give the world what it need and it will give you what you want."
+"You don't have 8 creative problem-solving hours in the day - you have 2.
+Spend your time wisely."
+"Knowledge workers function like athletes - train and sprint, then rest and reassess."
+"If the work doesn't require creativity, delegate it, automate it or leave it."
+"Set and enforce an aspirational hourly rate."
+"Rich people get paid by the project and pay by the hour."
+"To get paid in the future, live in the future."
+-- Naval Ravikant (Paraphrased)*

 > *"The interesting jobs are the ones that you make up."
 -- Chris Young*

-> *"If the work doesn't require creativity, delegate it, automate it or leave it."
--- Naval Ravikant*

-> *"To get paid in the future, live in the future."
--- Naval Ravikant*

 ### How to advance career?